Spectre and Meltdown chip flaws pose big issues for businesses

 Some patches, including some provided by Microsoft, aren't available automatically because they can cause programs to crash, and business will need to make sure security tools like anti-virus software is compatible with the update, explained to Dmitri Alperovitch, co-founder and CTO of CrowdStrike.
 He anticipates most vendors will be compatible by next week.

-According to the Software Engineering Institute, a U.S.-government funded body that researches cybersecurity problems, the only way to fully remove one of the vulnerabilities is to completely replace the affected processor.
+The Software Engineering Institute, a U.S.-government funded body that researches cybersecurity problems, initially said the only way to fully remove one of the vulnerabilities is to completely replace the affected processor.
+It later changed its guidance on Thursday to suggest updating software was enough.

+The institute didn't say why it had changed its guidance.
+It didn't immediately respond to a request for further information.

-But there currently are no chips available to replace the vulnerable ones with the same kind of functionality.
+Replacing all the affected processors quickly would be impossible: there currently are none available to replace the vulnerable ones with the same kind of functionality.

 "The reality is it's going to take years before new chips are on the market that are able to bring back the functionality in a safe way," Alperovitch said.